swagkarna/RansomeWare/README.md

 This folder have also 2 child folder with exact the same file for show the recursive encryption of DOGMA.

 - Copy And Paste from test_file to Encrypted Data if you want re-encrypt all the file.

+- [!]
+Warning : By default Dogma.py is configured for encrypte C:\Users\